 “Drape is an immersive forest of twenty fabric folds patterned with brightly bold and textured foliage, bringing the outside world in.
 Totems to the natural world, this installation subtly breathes in the space as the geometric artworks softly flutter in the breeze and move the viewer’s eye from the artworks’ surface to their abstracted depths.”

-The scale and dynamism in Neuberg’s work are attributed to her personal experience, insight, architectural vision, formative training in Sculpture and European Art History and her childhood in Greece, England and France.
-Blocks of colour are dragged and pushed across paper and canvas in powerful, disruptive slabs and smears that merge, vibrate, pour and blend.
-Recalled and imagined scenes blur and overlap in layers of pigment and oil to scale-up into large modular sequences, folding sculptures and immersive environments.
+The scale and dynamism in Neuberg’s work are attributed to her personal experience, insight, architectural vision, formative training in Sculpture and European Art History and a childhood in Greece, England and France.
+Blocks of colour are dragged and pushed across paper and canvas in powerful smears and slabs that vibrate, pour and blend.
+Recalled and imagined scenes blur and overlap in layers of pigment and oil to scale-up into large sequences, folding sculptures and immersive environments.

-Her first group show was Artists as Rugmakers (1994-6), the Great British touring exhibition synthesizing British Modernism with textiles with Winifred Nicholson, EQ Nicholson, Tim Nicholson, Louisa Nicholson, Kaffe Fassett, Roderic Hill and Ben Nicholson.
+Her first group show was Artists as Rugmakers (1994-5), the Great British touring exhibition synthesizing British Modernism with textiles exhibiting alongside Winifred Nicholson, EQ Nicholson, Tim Nicholson, Louisa Creed, Kaffe Fassett, Roderic Hill and Ben Nicholson.
+During the 1980s, Tim Nicholson was one of Neuberg’s step-father figures and supported her young, artistic development.
 From 1995, Neuberg studied at the the Royal College of Art, London, and in 2000 gained a studio-based PhD in Sustainable Printing Methods for Synthetic Materials.
-There she worked alongside Andrew Logan, Ron Arad, Julien MacDonald, Alice Temperley, Anna Sui and Vivienne Westwood and has worked with colour and printing technologies ever since developing large structures for installation and collaborating with established and emergent names in art and design.
+There she worked alongside Andrew Logan, Ron Arad, Julien MacDonald, Alice Temperley, Anna Sui and Vivienne Westwood and has worked with colour and printing technologies ever since developing large structures for installation collaborating with established and emergent names in art and design.

 Neuberg enjoys several awards from TechTextil (Germany), Textile Institute (UK) and National Endowment for the Science Technology and Arts (UK) for her innovations with colour and materials.
 Her studio features as the backdrop for the HBO/BBC series Civilizations (a remake of Kenneth Clarke’s BBC TV original) for its colour section presented by Philip Ball, colour expert and author of Bright Earth: Art and the Invention of Colour.

-Neuberg’s ongoing constellatory dialogue with British and European modernism, processes of postwar fragmentation and integration and her signature painting with print continue to develop exponentially.
+Neuberg’s ongoing constellatory dialogue with British and European modernism, processes of postwar fragmentation and integration and her signature painting with print continue to develop internationally.

 Photo credit: C. Schek